-There are times when a VR client may request additional services after official closure of the job placement.
-The purpose of this service is to regain, maintain, or advance employment.
-In addition to previously described job placement services, example post-employment services include:
+A client may request additional services after official closure of the job placement in order to regain, maintain, or advance employment.
+This is especially important for clients with disabilities that may change over time.
+In addition to previously described job placement services, example post employment services may include:

-- Consultation or technical assistance to the workplace supervisor - A further review of the job placement site for accommodations or modifications - Replacement or repair of assistive technology - Interpreter services where requested - Counseling or other mental health services - Coaching and troubleshooting workplace challenges
+- Consultation or technical assistance to the workplace supervisor, especially if management changes or new workplace policies are put into effect - A further review of the job placement site for accommodations or modifications - Replacement or repair of assistive technology or upgrades due to changes in technology used in the workplace - · Interpreter services where requested for additional training - Additional assessments to guide in future employment decisions - Counseling or other mental health services - Coaching and troubleshooting workplace challenges - Additional training for skills needed to be successful in the workplace